practicalcomputerscience/MicrobenchmarkGPHLlanguages/04 - GraalVM/README.md

 ### How to make a standalone executable for Linux with the GraalVM

 Scala, Kotlin and Clojure are "native" JVM (Java Virtual Machine) languages and this means that it's easy to build so called "fat JAR" or "uberJAR"/"überJAR" (JAR = Java Archive) files from their source code files.
-This one uberJAR file can then be compiled - with the help of the GraalVM ecosystem - into one native binary executable for Linux.
+This one uberJAR file can then be compiled - with the help of the GraalVM ecosystem - into one native binary executable for Linux:

+#### Scala

 (TBD)

-#### Scala
+#### Kotlin

 (TBD)

 #### Clojure